Arun-sangeeth/Brainwave_Matrix_Intern/README.md

-# 🛡️ Phishing Link Scanner 🔍
+🛡️ Phishing Link Scanner 🔍
 A simple yet powerful cybersecurity tool built in Python to scan and detect potential phishing URLs.
-This tool analyzes links based on domain structure, IP address usage, suspicious keywords, and optionally integrates with VirusTotal for further verification.
-Comes with a clean front-end using both **Streamlit** (quick setup) and **Flask** (custom web UI).
+This tool analyzes links based on domain structure, IP address usage, and suspicious keywords, and can optionally integrate with VirusTotal for deeper verification.
+The project includes a clean and responsive frontend built using HTML, CSS, and JavaScript, connected to a Flask backend for seamless phishing analysis via a browser interface.
 ---

 ## 📦 Features